 Abusive, demeaning, belittling, intimidating, mocking, bullying, or other forms of harassing conduct, even if not based on an individual's or group's legally protected characteristics, nonetheless is inconsistent with Constellation values and expectations and therefore is prohibited.
 Refer to the Constellation Corporation Code of Business Conduct, p.
-30 ("Promoting a Respectful Workplace).
+11 ("Respectful Workplace).